 The Compact also required the establishment of a state council that includes members of the executive, legislative and judicial branches of government, a representative of crime victims, and the Compact Administrator.
-Virginia's Council members are James Parks, Director of Offender

-Management Services at Virginia Department of Corrections who serves as the Compact Administrator/Commissioner, Mark Vucci, Director, Division of Legislative Services, The Honorable Lee A. Harris, Jr., Judge, Henrico Circuit Court; and Shelly Shuman-Johnson, Director, Henrico Victim/Witness Program.
+Virginia's Council members are James Parks, Director of Offender Management Services at Virginia Department of Corrections who serves as the Compact Administrator/Commissioner, Mark Vucci, Director, Division of Legislative Services, The Honorable Lee Harris, Jr., Judge, Henrico Circuit Court; and Shelly Shuman-Johnson, Director, Henrico Victim/Witness Program.

 A web-based Interstate Compact Offender Tracking System (ICOTS) was introduced for use by all the member jurisdictions in 2008.
 This has enabled the computerized transfer of cases and supporting documentation.
-Substantial oversight, field training, and technical assistance continues to be provided by the Virginia Interstate Compact Office of the Virginia Department of Corrections.
+The Virginia Interstate Compact Office of the Virginia Department of Corrections continues to provide substantial oversight, case management, field training, and technical assistance related to the transfer of offenders into and out of Virginia.